 Structure of the organization:

 The facility is operated by the Iowa Department of Human Services, under the directorship of Charles M. Palmer and under the leadership of Richard Shults, Administrator, Division of Mental Health and Disability Services.
-The facility's interim superintendent is Chris Tofteberg.
+The facility's superintendent is Cory Turner.

 Inpatient psychiatric services for adults and for children and adolescents are provided.